KC and the Sunshine Band: 1970s

 The release of the self-titled second album KC and the Sunshine Band in 1975 spawned the group's first major U.S. hit with "Get Down Tonight".
 It topped the R&B chart in April and hit number one on the Billboard Hot 100 in August.
 The group received two nominations at the 18th Annual Grammy Awards held in February 1976.
 "That's the Way (I Like It)" also became a number one hit in November 1975.
 The 1976 album Part 3 yielded two number one singles: "I'm Your Boogie Man" and "(Shake, Shake, Shake) Shake Your Booty".
 For the latter, the group received a nomination at the 19th Annual Grammy Awards.
-Another hit, "Keep It Comin' Love"(1977), peaked at number two in the US.
-Their success lasted until the fifth album from 1979; their last chart topping hit was "Please Don't Go", hitting number one for one week in January 1980, and becoming the first number one hit of the 1980s.
-With the explosion of new wave music and the declining popularity of disco, the group explored other styles and changed labels, joining Epic Records in 1980 after TK Records went bankrupt.
+Another hit, "Keep It Comin' Love" (1977), peaked at number two in the US.

-With a change in styles, Casey enjoyed success, dueting with Teri DeSario with "Yes, I'm Ready", which hit number 2 in March 1980; the adult contemporary sound was much different from his disco hits of the 1970s, and his first major success away from the Sunshine Band.
+Their success continued with their fifth album from 1979, containing their last chart topping single "Please Don't Go" which hit number one for one week in January 1980.